peterzieba/5Vpld/README.md

 <summary>Expand here for a description of how these parts compare to ladder logic on a PLC</summary>

 * Each rung's output in ladder-logic can be thought of as a single macrocell.
 * The inputs on a rung can be "normally open" or "normally closed" (active high or low), and can consist of any number of inputs (or even the state of another macrocell).
-There can be combined in ways that are logical AND, OR, and so on.
+The inputs defined on a single rung are basically equivalent to a single product-term belonging to a macrocell.
+There can be multiple product terms defined that activate a given macrocell.
 </details>